codehaus/jcsp/README.txt

 =============================================================================

-Put the file jcsp.jar in your CLASSPATH.
+Put the file jcsp.jar (or jcsp-core.jar) in your CLASSPATH.
 You do *not* need to unpack these files.

 Point your web browser at (and, maybe, bookmark):

-  jcsp-all-docs/index.html
+  jcsp-all-docs/index.html    or    jcsp-core-docs/index.html

-for the on-line documentation to the JCSP library.
+for the documentation to the JCSP library.

 The jcsp-demos.jar file contains many JCSP demonstration applications and applets.

 Peter Welch and Neil Brown.
-(5th October, 2007)
+(8th.
+October, 2007)